Goal-directed graph construction using reinforcement learning: Experimental Setup

-We split these graphs by the country in which the nodes are located, selecting the largest connected component in case they are disconnected.
-We then select those with $20 \leq |V| \leq 50$, obtaining $6$ infrastructure graphs for Scigrid and $8$ for Euroroad.
-We consider $\tau=2.5$.
-Since in this context the performance on individual instances matters more than generalizability, we train and evaluate the models on each graph separately ($|\mathbf{G}^{train}|=|\mathbf{G}^{validate}|=|\mathbf{G}^{test}|=1$). \textit{SL} is excluded for this experiment as dataset size is 1.
+Since, in this context, the performance on individual instances matters more than generalisability, we train and evaluate on each graph separately (effectively, the sets $\mathbf{G}^{train},\mathbf{G}^{validate},\mathbf{G}^{test}$ all have cardinality $1$ and contain the same graph). \textit{SL} is excluded for this experiment since we consider a single network.
+Evaluation is repeated across $10$ random seeds.